POST-CONVICTION-RELIEF PETITION, to FEDERAL COURT STAY of EXECUTION, and HABEAS CORPUS PETITION:

-Mr. Rosenquist represented Debra Milke, after she was convicted of conspiiracy to murder her son and sentenced to death, and after her Direct Appeal to the Arizona Supreme Court was denied.
+Mr. Rosenquist represented Debra Milke, after she was convicted of conspiiracy to murder her son, and sentenced to death after her Direct Appeal to the Arizona Supreme Court was denied.

 Mr. Rosenquist represented Debra in a"Post-Conviction-Relief Petition" (PCR), in State Court.
 After the Arizona Supreme Court affirmed her conviction, they issued an Execution Order.
 Mr. Rosenquist had the Execution Order stayed by the Federal Court, and filed a Habeas Corpus Petition.

 The only evidence against Debra was a confession she porportedly made to a police officer, she always denied.
 The confession was suspect, because the officer did not record it, even though his supervisor told him to, and it was not witnessed, even though there was another police officer outside the room.

 After months of investigating the police officer's background; Going through all the court cases the officer was involved in during his career, Mr. Rosenquist discovered a number of cases where the police officer was found to be lying by a Judge.

 During the time Debra was in jail, the head Psychiatrist formed an opinion that Debra did not have the capacity to kill her child.
 Debra was terrified of going to trial, so the psychiatrist worked with her, to learn to control her emotions.
 He was scheduled to testify at trial, to explain her lack of emotion, but the Judge did not allow it.
 At trial Dedra was emotionless during her testimony, which made her appear cold hearted, and unremorseful.

 The jury did not hear evidence of the police officer's record of lying through out his career, and did not hear the psychiatrist's testimony of why she did not show emotion when she testified, so the jury belived the police officer.